 You may not have considered the importance of having an oral cancer screening near you before now, but we’d like to provide you with some facts about the disease to help you understand the importance of screening.
 If you’re already aware of the importance of annual screening, we invite you to make an appointment now with our dentists near you at Ancaster Family Dentistry.

 The Canadian Dental Association (CDA) reports that more cases of oral cancer are diagnosed in one year than cervical or ovarian cancer in the same period.
 Additionally, the CDA reports that more deaths occur from oral cancer than from other types of the disease, such as melanoma or cervical cancer.
-The report from the CDA goes on to emphasize the importance of screening for early detection.
+The report from the CDA goes on to emphasize the importance of Oral cancer screening for early detection.

 Oral cancer is a broad term to describe the condition in any of the following areas: